These guides are AI-generated educational summaries — not legal or medical advice.

 Forgetting to mention diabetes mellitus resulting from pancreatic insufficiency

-Why: Under Note 2 of DC 7347, diabetes mellitus due to pancreatic insufficiency must be separately rated under DC 7913.
+Under Note 2 of DC 7347, diabetes mellitus due to pancreatic insufficiency must be separately rated under DC 7913.
 If you have diabetes caused by your chronic pancreatitis and do not raise this, you may be leaving a separate ratable condition unaddressed.

-Do this instead: If you have been diagnosed with diabetes mellitus and your physician has linked it to your chronic pancreatitis (pancreatic exocrine and endocrine insufficiency), inform the examiner and ensure it is documented.
+Instead: If you have been diagnosed with diabetes mellitus and your physician has linked it to your chronic pancreatitis (pancreatic exocrine and endocrine insufficiency), inform the examiner and ensure it is documented.
 File a separate claim for diabetes under DC 7913 if not already claimed.

 Impact: Separate DC 7913 claim